xpack/web-jekyll/pages/install.md

 the npm functionality (on Windows instead of soft links, `.cmd` stubs are used).

-{% include tip.html content="The usual method is to install `node` with administrative rights;
+{% include tip.html content="The usual method is to install Node with administrative rights;
 it is also possible to install it in a custom location, using the archive distributions.
-Regardless where it is installed, `node` must be in the system path." %}
+Regardless where it is installed, the `node` executable must be in the system path." %}

 {% capture node_install %}
 ## `node` install